faetea/ember-auth-api/README.md

 1.  looked over scaffold, filled in with models and table migrations
 1.  added update to users_controller
 1.  need to write controller actions
+1.  wrote update actions for users and collections, untested

 ## Useful Links